djeada/Algorithms-And-Data-Structures/src/sorting/README.md

 * Repeat the process until you reach the last element of the array.

 <h2>Stability</h2>
-It is a steady algorithm because no item gets swapped past another unless it has a smaller key.
+It is a stable algorithm because no item gets swapped past another unless it has a smaller key.
 As a result, items with identical keys will retain their original arrangement.

 <h2>Time complexity</h2>